fl2ma/docs-csv-importer/docs/errors/token_errors.md

 # Personal Access Token errors

-Once you've added your Personal Access Token to the CSV Importer, you can run into several errors that maybe difficult to diagnose.
+If you configure the CSV importer to use Personal Access Tokens, and you've added your Personal Access Token to the CSV Importer, you can run into several errors that maybe difficult to diagnose.
 Here are some common ones:

 First, always remember: